 Microsites hold different content than your business website

 A microsite is its own entity.
-It often contains media elements such as audio, image, or video that aren’t on the main website.
-You can also build creative engagement functions into microsites.
+It can contain media elements such as audio, images, or videos that aren’t on your main website.
+You can also build creative engagement functions into your microsite.
+Since microsites don’t exist on the company’s homepage, they’re a great launchpad for new ideas and creativity.

 Size doesn’t matter